ericfields/slack-coup/README.md

 * `exchange`							- Exchange all of your playable cards with cards from the deck.
 Can only be performed by an Ambassador.
 * `steal	<player>`				- Steal two coins from another player.
 Can only be performed by a Captain.
 Blocked by Captain or Ambassador.
 * `assassinate <player>`	- Costs 3 coins.
 Force one player to flip a card.
 Can only be performed by an Assassin.
 Blocked by Contessa.
-* `coup`									- Costs 7 coins.
+* `coup <player>`					- Costs 7 coins.
 Force one player to flip a card.
 Cannot be blocked. **Note**: When a player starts a turn with 10 or more coins, they must perform a coup.

-Once a player performs an action, a timer initiates.
-During this time, a player may react with the following commands:
+Once a player performs an action, other players can choose to react as follows:

 * `block`									- Block the previous action.
 Like all actions, any player can perform a block (if the action can be blocked).
 However, if the player does not have a card that is capable of blocking the action, that player may lose a card if another play decides to `challenge` their block.
 * `challenge`							- Challenge another player's action.
 Force a player to reveal a card.
 If that card is not capable of the action/block that the player has performed, that player loses the card.
 However, if that card can perform the action/block, the player who issued the challenge loses a card, and the challenged player exchanges the flipped card for a new one from the deck.
-* `wait`									- Delay the countdown timer by two minutes.
-This is helpful if players need time to think or discuss.
-You can react with `block` or `challenge` in this time, or type `proceed` to allow the player's action to go unchallenged.
-* `proceed`								- Cancel your `wait` command and allow the player's action to be performed immediately.
-Only the player who initiated the `wait` command can `proceed`.
+* `okay`										- Allow the player's action to be performed.
+Only the next player in the turn order, or the player that is being targeted if it is a targeted action/reaction, can give the `okay`.
+Also aliased as `ok`.

 When these actions are performed, CoupBot may prompt the user to provide further input as follows:
 * `flip <card>`								- Flip and reveal a card.